 Formula: TED Spread = 3-month LIBOR Minus 3-month Treasury Bill rate

 Let us consider a simple example to understand this spread.
 Suppose the 3-month T-bill rate is 4.5%, and the 3-month LIBOR is 4.9%.
 The TED spread, in this case, is 40 bps (4.9% – 4.5%).
 Usually, this spread fluctuates within a range of 10-50 bps.

 As a general rule, a spread of less than 0.50 is seen as low, indicating that the financial markets perceive a small financial risk.
 On the other hand, a spread of over 1.0 suggests greater uncertainty and some amount of risk in the banking system globally.

 It is a good indicator of the perceived risk as well.
-With the increase in the spread, investors believe the credit risk, as well as, the default risk rises as banks charge more premium from each other on the short term loans.
+With the increase in the spread, investors believe the credit risk, as well as the default risk, rises as banks charge more premiums from each other on short-term loans.

 Also, if an economy is experiencing a downturn, a bank may feel that some banks may face liquidity issues.
 However, since they don’t know which bank is facing issues, they limit their interbank lending, leading to an increase in the spread.
 This eventually means lower liquidity and less money available for consumers and corporate.
 In such a case, investors can switch to safe, risk-free investments, such as Treasuries.
 On the other hand, if the spread narrows, it means the default risk is dropping as well.

 TED Spread and Financial Crisis